Updated: Sep 15

 The newer, more effective method for insulating an existing home that doesn't have any wall insulation is called "dense-packing" or the "tube-in method".
 Dense-packing requires a slightly different procedure for filling the wall cavities than the low-density method and takes a little longer to complete, however the benefits are significant and long-lasting.

 Instead of drilling two one-inch holes per cavity, the installer drills only one two-inch or larger hole about three feet from the bottom of the wall and inserts a smaller, flexible tube into the cavity, which runs all the way to the top of the wall.
 The insulation is then installed with the tube inside the wall and is removed slowly once the material stops packing, completely filling the wall cavity without any gaps or voids.
-This higher-density method will never settled when done correctly and also provides a very effective air-barrier to outside air infiltration as well.
+This higher-density method will never settle when done correctly and also provides an effective air-barrier to outside air leaking in.

-A pressure gauge, in terms of building performance diagnostics, is a testing device that reads air pressure in terms of Pacals (Pa) or inches of water collumn (w.c.), as well as air flow in cubic feet per minute (CFM).
+A pressure gauge, in terms of building performance diagnostics, is a testing device that reads air pressure in terms of Pascals (Pa) or inches of water column (iwc), as well as air flow in cubic feet per minute (CFM).
 A pressure gauge is also called a "manometer".

 The ability to maintain satisfactory aesthetic, economic, and functional performance for the useful life of the structure.
 The more durable a structure is, the longer its functional life will be.